Spacetime of rotating black holes surrounded by massive scalar charges: Physical properties of the spacetime

-Fig.~\ref{fig:kappa} shows the leading-order correction to the surface gravity, $\kappa^{(1)}$, for rotating black holes surrounded by massive scalar fields with $\mu = 0.01$ (blue circles), $0.1$ (red squares), and $0.2$ (green diamonds), in dCS (left panel) and sGB (right panel) gravity, as a function of the dimensionless spin $a$.
+Figure~\ref{fig:kappa} shows the leading-order correction to the surface gravity, $\kappa^{(1)}$, for rotating black holes surrounded by massive scalar fields with $\mu = 0.01$ (blue circles), $0.1$ (red squares), and $0.2$ (green diamonds), in dCS (left panel) and sGB (right panel) gravity, as a function of the dimensionless spin $a$.
 As in the computation of the horizon angular velocity, $\kappa^{(1)}$ is evaluated using the metric functions $H_i(r,\chi)$ at the optimal spectral order corresponding to each pair $(a,\mu)$, selected according to Eq.~\eqref{eq:opt_spec_order_H} to minimize numerical error.
 We find that, in both gravity theories, the presence of a massive scalar field generally increases the surface gravity relative to the general-relativistic value.
 In particular, in the nonrotating limit $a\to 0$, we obtain $\kappa^{(1)} \simeq 0$ for black holes in dCS gravity, whereas $\kappa^{(1)} \sim 10^{-1}$ for black holes in sGB gravity.
-This behavior is consistent with the fact that, in the nonrotating $(a\to 0)$ and massless-field $(\mu\to 0)$ limits, the Schwarzschild metric remains a solution of the modified Einstein equations in dCS gravity, but not in sGB gravity.
-As the spin increases, $\kappa^{(1)}$ in dCS gravity grows monotonically for all scalar masses considered.
+This behavior is consistent with the fact that, in the nonrotating $(a\to 0)$ and massless-field $(\mu\to 0)$ limits, the Schwarzschild metric remains a solution of the modified Einstein equations in dCS. \footnote{The Schwarzschild metric is still a solution in sGB gravity.
+However, the Schwarzschild metric is a solution in sGB gravity without endowing a scalar hair.
+A non-rotating black hole with a non-trivial scalar hair in sGB gravity is different from the Schwarzschild metric.} As the spin increases, $\kappa^{(1)}$ in dCS gravity grows monotonically for all scalar masses considered.
 By contrast, in sGB gravity, $\kappa^{(1)}$ increases from $a=0$ up to $a\simeq 0.7$, beyond which it decreases at higher spin.
 Both trends are consistent with those found in the massless-scalar limit for the corresponding theories~\cite{Lam:2025fzi}.

 The surface gravity is another quantity that should be constant over the event horizon according to black-hole mechanics \cite{Poisson:2009pwt, Bardeen:1973gs}.
 Equivalently, the derivative $d\kappa^{(1)}/d\chi$ should vanish on the horizon.
 Motivated by this requirement and following Ref.~\cite{Lam:2025fzi}, we compute the $L^{2}$ norm of the $\chi$ derivative of $\kappa^{(1)}$ as a consistency check,